thenew/views/posts/cinema-88-part-4.md

 </div>

-I heard this film title a lot but I think I never saw it before.
-No hot take, it’s a solid funny movie.
+I heard this title a lot, but I think I never saw it before.
+No hot take here, it’s a solid funny movie.
 I love the opening presenting every character and the actor playing it.
 Every film should do it.
 And the actors are great: John Cleese is like expected.
-Kevin Kline is an actor I never noticed before, his character is so hectic and I loved his improbable look.
+Kevin Kline is an actor I never noticed before, his character is so hectic, and I loved his improbable look.
-I like Jamie Lee Curtis since *True Lies* and she is shinning in this role, she is funny and sexy.
+I like Jamie Lee Curtis since *True Lies*, and she is shinning in this role, she is funny and sexy.
 For once, the sex jokes are good, like the one with foreign languages.
-Some good jokes, good time.
+Some good jokes, a good time.

 <h2 class="with-credits" data-content='Midnight Run'>Midnight Run</h2>
 <div class="credits">directed by Martin Brest</div>

 [![screenshot of Midnight Run](/assets/88_4/midnight-run.png)](/assets/88_4/midnight-run.png)

-Thanks to [ARTE](https://www.arte.tv/en/), I could catch up on this action-comedy that didn’t leave a big mark.
+Thanks to [ARTE](https://www.arte.tv/en/), I could catch up on this action comedy that didn’t leave a big mark.
 Its director Martin Brest has a bumpy career.
-*Midnight Run* doesn’t reinvent the wheel, it’s the typical American betrayed bounty hunter road trip buddy movie.
+*Midnight Run* doesn’t reinvent the wheel, it’s the typical "American betrayed bounty hunter road trip buddy movie".
-It reminds me of *The Gauntlet* but I’m sure it’s a cliché story.
+It reminds me of *The Gauntlet*, but I’m sure it’s a cliché story.
 I still like the good twists.
-Action is a bit too comical to my taste, especially because of the music but the film is charming.
+Action is a bit too comical for my taste, especially because of the music, but the film is charming.
 De Niro is doing De Niro.
 Mildly interesting fact, the music is from Danny Elfman.

 <h2 class="with-credits" data-content='Tears in the Rain'>Tears in the Rain</h2>